X-IONet: Cross-Platform Inertial Odometry Network for Pedestrian and Legged Robot: CONCLUSIONS

 \section{CONCLUSIONS}

 This paper presented X-IONet, a cross-platform inertial odometry framework.
-By extracting frequency-domain features via discrete wavelet transform and fusing them with temporal signals, the network captures temporal, frequency, inter-variable, and local dependencies.
-The model regresses displacement and uncertainty, which are refined with an Extended Kalman Filter (EKF) for robust state estimation.
-Extensive experiments on both the RoNIN pedestrian dataset and a newly collected Unitree Go2 quadruped dataset demonstrated state-of-the-art performance.
+The displacement prediction network employs a dual-stage attention architecture to jointly capture long-range temporal dependencies and inter-axis correlations from raw inertial signals.
+The model regresses displacement and uncertainty, which are refined with an EKF for robust state estimation.
+Extensive experiments on both the RONIN pedestrian dataset and a newly collected Unitree Go2 quadruped dataset demonstrated state-of-the-art performance.
 X-IONet reduced ATE and RTE by 14.3\% and 11.4\% on RoNIN, and by 52.8\% and 41.3\% on Go2, compared with the best existing methods.
-Ablation studies confirmed the effectiveness of the dual-stage attention mechanism, frequency-domain input, and EKF refinement.
-In addition, a rule based front-end classification module enabled robust cross-platform generalization across humans and robots.
-Future work will extend this framework to a wider range of robotic platforms and investigate multimodal sensor fusion to further enhance generalization, robustness, and long-term autonomy.
+Ablation studies confirmed the effectiveness of the dual-stage attention mechanism, the hierarchical encoder-decoder architecture, and the EKF refinement.
+In addition, a rule-based front-end classification module enabled robust cross-platform generalization across humans and robots.

+The current evaluation is limited to trained pedestrian and quadruped domains; performance on other platforms, unseen robots, and heterogeneous IMU configurations remains to be explored.
+Future work will extend the framework to a broader range of platforms and improve robustness to unseen carrier instances, different robot models, and diverse IMU hardware.
+An important direction is to investigate whether cross-robot generalization is better achieved through jointly trained experts or through robot-specific experts combined with a more fine-grained classifier.